Last Updated on: 11th September 2023, 06:43 am

 Even though many people we met in Bansko spoke English, most of the hospital staff did not.
 Fortunately, one of the doctors treating Steve did.

-The only time we were able to get information about Steve’s condition was the few minutes every morning when the doctors came in.
-The nursing staff was not the least bit helpful and seemed impatient when we stopped them and used Google Translate to ask questions.
+The only time we could get information about Steve’s condition was the few minutes every morning when the doctors came in.
+The nursing staff was not the least bit helpful and were impatient when we stopped them and used Google Translate to ask questions.

-This was particularly frustrating because they were not very busy.
-There were only a few patients on the floor and often when I went looking for help several nurses would be eating, chatting, and watching TV in the break room.
-Yet they never made any effort to do more than the basics.
+This was frustrating because they were not very busy, as there were only a few patients on the floor.
+Often, when I went looking for help, several nurses would be eating, chatting, and watching TV in the break room.
+Yet, they never made any effort to do more than the basics.

-I was shocked that patients in the hospital were kept in their own clothes.
-Unless they change their clothes themselves or have a family member help they are left in the same clothes day after day.
+I was shocked that the patients were kept in their own clothes.
+Unless they changed their clothes themselves or had a family member help, they were left in the same clothes day after day.

 Lie Still and Carry a Big Stick

 Unlike U.S. hospitals where the patient is tethered to multiple machines, the only thing Steve had was an I.V.
-He was lying in bed the first night watching the fluid in the I.V. bag getting too close to the end.
-He wanted to alert a nurse, but the call button was on the wall a few feet away from his bed.
+He was lying in bed the first night, watching the fluid in the I.V. bag getting close to the end.
+He wanted to alert a nurse, but the call button was on the wall several feet from his bed.
 Fearing an air bubble entering his bloodstream, he threw the I.V. bag to the floor and used the stand to hit the call button.

 After this, he got a pole so he could reach the button.
 You can see it in the first photo.
 That pole came in handy for many things.
-I am still amazed that someone was able to get the pole for him.
+I am still amazed that someone got the pole for him.

 Appalling Hygiene

-Most shocking to us was the lack of hygiene.
+The lack of hygiene was also shocking.
 Steve was in a room with three beds, but until the last few days, he was the only patient.
-The room didn’t have its own bathroom, but it did have a sink.
-However, there wasn’t any soap or towels so I brought some from home.
+The room didn’t have a bathroom, but it had a sink.
+However, there wasn’t any soap or towels, so I brought some from home.

 There were three restrooms on the floor.
 The women’s room did not have toilet paper or soap.
-The second one was not marked male or female and surprisingly it had soap.
+The second one was not marked male or female.
+Surprisingly, it had soap.
 But it was still BYOTP (bring your own toilet paper).
 I didn’t check the men’s room.

-At one point Steve watched a nurse drop a piece of his bread on the floor and return it to the table
+At one point, Steve watched a nurse drop a piece of bread on the floor and return it to the table

 There’s Always Something Positive

-While dealing with the hospital situation was unpleasant, there were good things as a result.
+Even though dealing with the hospital situation was difficult, there were some good things.

-While in the hospital I met a lovely young woman named Aleksandra from Razlog who had recently had surgery.
+In the hospital, I met a lovely young woman named Aleksandra, who was also a patient.
 She is a university student who wishes to visit the U.S. someday.
-We will stay in touch through Facebook.

-I also got to meet Anna, Tommy, and their family at Succuk Burger House and Cafe where I enjoyed the cheeseburgers and fries way too much.
-They graciously helped me with taxis and even arranged a ride to the hospital one day.
+I also met Anna, Tommy, and their family at Succuk Burger House and Cafe, where I enjoyed the cheeseburgers and fries way too much.
+They graciously helped me with taxis and even provided a ride to the hospital one day.

 Our luck with people continued once we settled into our new apartment.
-I struck up a conversation with Dimitar at breakfast one morning and it turns out he is a physiotherapist.
-He has already offered several helpful suggestions.
+I struck up a conversation with Dimitar at breakfast one morning, and it turned out he is a physiotherapist.
+He offered several helpful suggestions and worked with Steve on his recovery.

 A Goodbye Argument

-Release day finally arrived.
-We knew Steve would be transferred by ambulance to the apartment where he would be recuperating.
-We requested four people to help because he is a large man and we didn’t want a repeat of the fiasco that occurred when he was transferred into the bed.
+Steve was released from the hospital after nine days.
+He was going to be transferred by ambulance to the apartment where he would be recuperating.
+We requested four people to help because he is a large man, and we didn’t want a repeat of the fiasco that occurred when he was transferred into the bed.

 Around lunchtime, two men arrived with a stretcher.
-We were surprised that they did not have the stretcher board to keep his hips immobilized while they lifted him.
-We really don’t know how they intended to move him from the bed to the stretcher without causing pain or aggravating his injury.
+We were surprised they did not have a stretcher board to immobilize his hips while they lifted him.
+We don’t know how they intended to move him from the bed to the stretcher without causing pain or aggravating his injury.

-We used Google Translate to let the paramedics know that we were expecting four people and we wanted Steve on a stretcher board.
-This request led to a ten-minute discussion with four paramedics and two nurses all talking at once.
+We used Google Translate to let the paramedics know we were expecting four people and we wanted Steve on a stretcher board.
+This request led to a ten-minute discussion with six people all talking at once.

-After getting everyone to quiet down we said Steve was not leaving unless he was on a board.
-They finally brought a board in and we were on our way.
+After everyone quieted down, we said Steve was not leaving unless he was on a board.
+They finally brought a board in, and we were on our way.

-Thankfully the ride was only about eight minutes long.
-Not only was Steve not strapped to the stretcher, but the stretcher was also not locked down in the ambulance.
+Thankfully, the ride was only eight minutes long.
+Not only was Steve not strapped to the stretcher, but the stretcher wasn’t locked down in the ambulance.

 You Get What You Pay For

 We had no frame of reference as to what a nine-day stay would cost.
 I was pleasantly surprised when I paid the bill.
-It included the ambulance ride to the hospital, nine days of “care” including X-rays, two ultrasounds, and medications and the ambulance ride home from the hospital.
-The cost for all of this was just under $2,000 USD!
+It included the ambulance ride to the hospital, nine days of “care,” including X-rays, two ultrasounds, medications, and the ambulance ride home from the hospital.
+The cost for all of this was just under $2,000.

-We do not carry a medical travel policy because in most cases medical care outside of the U.S. is very affordable by our standards.
-We do however have evacuation insurance through Medjet to get us back to the U.S. in case of a serious accident or injury.
+We do not carry a medical travel policy because, in most cases, medical care outside of the U.S. is affordable.
+However, we have evacuation insurance through Medjet to get us back to the U.S. in case of a serious accident or injury.

 We didn’t expect much when we submitted a claim to our U.S. medical insurance company since our treatment was out-of-network.
-We were delighted to receive a check from them for $1,800 USD, leaving our out-of-pocket hospital and doctor costs at $300.
+We were delighted to receive a check from them for $1,800.

 What Could We Have Done Differently?

-I have read several accounts of U.S. citizens’ experiences with medical care while traveling abroad.
+I had read several accounts of U.S. citizens’ experiences with medical care while traveling abroad.
 They were all positive, but none of them had taken place in a small town in Bulgaria.

-Once we saw the situation at the hospital I asked Steve if he wanted to be transported to Sofia on the assumption that the hospitals in the capital would be superior to this one.
-He was adamant that he did not want to be moved because he was in so much pain.
+When we saw the situation at the hospital, I asked Steve if he wanted to be transported to Sofia on the assumption that the hospitals in the capital would be superior to this one.
+He did not want to be moved because he was in so much pain.

 Looking back, I wish that I had asked the doctor what the different options were and where he would send one of his family members.

-So the only other thing we could have done differently would have been to not ski in this area.
-I doubt that any warning about the lack of quality medical care would have deterred us.
+The only other thing we could have done differently would have been not skiing in Bulgaria.
+However, I doubt warnings about the lack of quality medical care would have deterred us.
 No one expects to get hurt.

 All’s Well That Ends Well